 Have you ever opted to receive an e-mail receipt rather than a paper one?
 Or maybe you've decided to bring a reusable thermos with you to your local coffee shop.

 You might be taking these small steps already, or maybe you're ready to jump in and start making changes like these.
-Wherever you're at in your journey, there are certain steps you can take today that will help make our world a better place.
+Wherever you're at in your journey to eco-friendly living, there are certain steps you can take today that will help make our world a better place.

 If you're wondering how to go green and help the environment through small changes, look no further.
 In this article, we'll explore a few ways to go green this summer.
 Let's dive in!